unparalleled-js/docs-1/on-prem/run.md

 sh <INSTALL_HOME>/bin/run.sh > opa_output.txt &
 ```

+Level of details of the OPA logs depend on your configuration.
+[Learn more](/on-prem/logging.md).

 ## Windows 64-bit
 For on-premises agents installed in Windows, run the agent as a Windows console application or as a [Windows Service](#using-windows-service).